Skip to main content

 ASSESSING PATIENTS WHO ARE AT RISK FOR SUICIDE

-Being skilled at establishing rapport quickly is essential for all clinicians.
-It is imperative that the person be given privacy, be shown courtesy and respect, and be made aware that the clinician wants to understand what has happened or is happening to them.
+The most effective assessment of the patient who has screened positive for suicidal ideation begins with the establishment of a therapeutic relationship.
+In order to effectively intervene with someone who may be at risk for suicide, it is essential that healthcare professionals are skilled at establishing rapport quickly.
+It is imperative that the person be given privacy, be shown courtesy and respect, and be made aware that the concerned individual wants to understand what has happened or is happening to them.

-Basic attending and listening skills are valuable in establishing rapport and a therapeutic alliance in order to obtain information and assist in determining interventions.
+Basic attending and listening skills are valuable in establishing rapport in order to obtain information and assist in determining how one should intervene.
 These skills range from nondirective listening behaviors to more active and complex ones.

 Positive attending behaviors are nonverbal and include:

 • Eye contact.
+Maintaining eye contact communicates care and understanding and can show empathy and an interest in the person’s situation.
 Cultures vary in what is considered appropriate.
 Asian and Native Americans, for example, may view eye contact as aggressive.
-Most patients are comfortable with more eye contact when the interviewer is talking and less when they are talking.

 • Body language.
 Usually leaning slightly toward the patient and maintaining a relaxed but attentive posture is effective.
 This may also include mirroring, which involves matching the patient’s facial expression and body posture.

 • Verbal tracking.
-This involves using words to demonstrate that the interviewer has an accurate comprehension of what the patient is saying, such as restating or summarizing what the patient has said.
+This involves using words to demonstrate that the interviewer has accurately followed what the patient is saying, such as restating or summarizing what the patient has said.

 Negative attending behaviors include: